NMohammadi76/NMohammadi76/README.md

 👀 I’m interested in machine learning research in finance and numerical analysis.

-🌱 I’m currently working on *Time series forecasting with deep learning,* *use numerical method for solve PDE models*
+🌱 I’m currently working on *Time series forecasting and solving PDE(or PIDE) models with deep learning*

 📫 How to reach me: https://t.me/Nima_Mohammadi7